opanel-mc/opanel/README.md

 ## Description

-OPanel is a management panel for Minecraft server administrators, and it comes as a server-side plugin that can be run on Spigot, Paper and Fabric servers.
+OPanel is a management panel for Minecraft server administrators, and it comes as a server-side plugin that can be run on Bukkit, Spigot, Paper, Fabric and Forge servers.
 With the web panel, you can manage your server in a more reliable, intuitive and simple way!

 ### Features